-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in March 2016 and February 2013.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D7100 are two digital cameras that were announced, respectively, in March 2016 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon D7100

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Nikon D7100.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (12 percent) than the Canon 1300D.
 Moreover, the D7100 is substantially heavier (58 percent) than the 1300D.
 It is noteworthy in this context that the D7100 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.